-We have had meetings with the ABI [British Insurance Association] before launching Multimac, and having looked at all the crash test data they concluded that this was the safest option for transporting multiple children, and instructed their members to cover Multimac at no additional cost.
+We have had meetings with the ABI [British Insurance Association] before launching Multimac, and having looked at all the crash test data they concluded that this was a safe option for transporting multiple children.
 We have subsequently had similar discussions with all the European Insurers.
 We recommend that you notify them that you have a Multimac, in case your car is involved in a big accident or is stolen, and needs replacing.

 Please note, it is best to inform your insurer that the multimac is a child car seat and not a modification to your car.
 It is not legally defined as a ‘modification’ as it can be removed within 5 minutes and labelling it as so may prevent your insurance company from insuring you.